Mar 13, 2025

 While we often think of human resource professionals as the people who recruit and train, HR roles are quite diverse.
 In large organizations, individuals may specialize in staffing, payroll and benefits or employee relations.
 They often coordinate employee learning and development, support managers on HR issues, or get involved with onboarding new workers.

 In smaller organizations, one person may carry that entire load.
-The skills and knowledge needed for this individual are diverse, as noted in a previous article: Skills Every New HR Professional Needs for Success.
+The skills and knowledge needed for this individual are diverse.
+If that's you, we offer a short program: How to Manage a One-Person HR Department.

 In addition, there are different ranks of HR employees.
 And certification can help in moving up the ladder.

-“At this point in my career, I have been telling the next generation that I’m a living example of how becoming accredited by SHRM and HRCI — and sustaining these certifications — is good for both my employer and for me.”
+Becoming accredited by SHRM and HRCI — and sustaining these certifications — is good for both employers and employees.

 Brenda Smyth